Few things are as frightening as experiencing a tire blowout during your drive. All kinds of problems can occur in the aftermath of that blowout.

 Be More Diligent When It Comes to Tire Care

 Remember how we discussed earlier that underinflating your tires and overloading your car are among the main causes of blowouts?
 Those problems stem from poor tire maintenance.

 A good tip to keep in mind here is to follow the owner’s manual for your tires.
 That manual will usually indicate the recommended tire pressure.
 Listen to what the manufacturers are saying because doing so will be best for your vehicle.

 You should also look for your car’s gross vehicular weight rating.
-Factor that number into your calculations whenever you’re trying to determine if your car can handle the load you want it to carry.
+Factors that number into your calculations whenever you’re trying to determine if your car can handle the load you want it to carry.

 It’s also a good idea to perform regular checks on your tire pressure.
 Purchase a pressure gauge and use that to keep track of where your tires are at before hitting the road